Although not fervently active on social media – here are some other places where Stephen’s work can be found…

 For all releases.

-Plus there is some of the music Stephen has made using percussion instruments and vocals (by himself and his wife) …
+Plus there are videos for some of the music Stephen has made using percussion instruments and vocals (by himself and his wife) …

 a project he calls ‘IN-WOODS‘